ywanyi/devdocs/mtf/features/reporting.md

 The following example shows how to add a `custom` preset.

-**Task**: Create a preset that logs only a web page {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} code and its screenshot when a test run is failed.
+**Task**: Create a preset that logs only a web page [HTML](https://glossary.magento.com/html) code and its screenshot when a test run is failed.

 **Reports**: